afzal442/keptn-pg-killerway/keptn-end-to-end-delivery/step3.md

 The `properties` block in the shipyard file tell the approval service that a manual approval is required regardless of the success / fail output of the preceding task.

-The `approval.finished` event will not be sent back to keptn until user input has been received and so the `je-deployment` task is not actioned until after a user clicks approve.
+The `approval.finished` event will not be sent back to keptn until user input has been received and so the `deployment` task is not actioned until after a user clicks approve.

 ----